lit/lit-element/docs/_guide/properties.md

 {% include project.html folder="properties/declare" openFile="my-element.js" %}

-### Declare properties with TypeScript decorators
+### Declare properties with decorators

-You can also declare properties with TypeScript decorators:
+You can also declare properties with decorators:

 ```js
 @property({type : String})  prop1 = 'Hello World';
 ```

+Decorators are a proposed JavaScript feature, so you'll need to use a transpiler like Babel or the TypeScript compiler to use decorators.
+With Babel, you'll need to use the `@babel/plugin-proposal-decorators` plugin.
+Decorators are supported by default in TypeScript.

-**Example: Declare properties with TypeScript decorators**
+**Example: Declare properties with decorators**

 ```js
 {% include projects/properties/declaretypescript/my-element.ts %}